cirrusidentity/simplesamlphp-module-shib2idpnameid/README.md

-# Shib2nameID modul for SimpleSAMLphp
+# Shib2nameID module for SimpleSAMLphp

-This module can generate PersistentNameID (and the value for eduPersonTargetedID) with the same algorithm as Shibboleth IdP does.
-You would need this module if you migrate your IdP from Shibboleth to SimpleSAMLphp, and don't want the ePTID values to be changed.
+This module provides compatibility for organizations migrating from Shibboleth IdP to SimpleSAMLphp by implementing identical algorithms for generating various types of identifiers.
+It supports PersistentNameID, eduPersonTargetedID ( ePTID), and PairwiseID generation using the same approach as Shibboleth IdP.
+This ensures that user identifiers remain consistent during and after migration, preventing disruption to existing service integrations and maintaining seamless user access across federated services.

 ## Usage
 You have to use the same `secretsalt` as you did at Shibboleth IdP.